 You can think of cryptocommodities as building blocks.
 They serve as a platform for developing other products on top of their own.

-In fact they act like raw materials much like traditional commodities like oil, wheat and sugar.
+They act like raw materials much like traditional commodities like oil, wheat and sugar.
 These commodities are also used as a basis to make other products.
-Like for example when wheat is used to make bread.
+For example, when wheat is used to make bread.

 Hence where the name cryptocommodities comes from.
 Examples of cryptocommodities include Ethereum, Polkadot and Cosmos.
-Incidentally Bitcoin also has DeFi, but its only just started.
-These cryptoassets are allowing other project to build the very large DeFi ecosystem.
-In fact the Ethereum DeFi ecosystem has had billions worth invested in it.
+Incidentally, Bitcoin also has DeFi, but it has only just started.
+These cryptoassets are allowing other projects to build a very large DeFi ecosystem.
+In fact, the Ethereum DeFi ecosystem has attracted billions worth of investment.

 These cryptoassets are made to provide digital goods or services.
-They sit on top of cryptocommodity platforms like for example Ethereum with its DeFi space.
-Each of these assets have their own tokens.
+They sit on top of cryptocommodity platforms.
+Each of these assets has its own tokens.